timsong-cpp/papers/3138_cache_last/cache_last.md

 # Revision history

 - R2: Remove the quasi-drive-by fix to [res.on.data.races]{.sref} per St. Louis SG1 feedback;
   it will be addressed as an LWG issue.
+Add feature-test macro
 - R1: Limited the [res.on.data.races]{.sref} carve-out to this adaptor per SG1 feedback.

 # Motivation